ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/main_file.md

 From here, we have to be able to call `setup` for our proxies.
 But how do we necessarily call each method so that they only exist on a specific physical side?
 Enter `DistExecutor`.
 This allows us to create a variable that is set to one class if it is the physical client and the other class if it is the physical server.

 Once again, go into your main mod file and create a public static final variable with an `IProxy` type.
 We use `IProxy` instead of the specific class name because we want to be able to access either class from this specific variable.
-We will set this equal to `DistExecutor#safeRunForDist` which takes in a [supplier](https://www.geeksforgeeks.org/supplier-interface-in-java-with-examples/) holding a new `IProxy` instance:
+We will set this equal to `DistExecutor::safeRunForDist` which takes in a [supplier](https://www.geeksforgeeks.org/supplier-interface-in-java-with-examples/) holding a new `IProxy` instance:

 ```java
 ...